taccho18/c8y-docs/content/users-guide/device-management-bundle/connecting-devices.md

 4. In Step 1 of the **Text Import Wizard**, leave the default settings and click **Next**.
 5. In Step 2 of the **Text Import Wizard**, select **Semicolon** as delimiter and click **Finish**.

-For further information on the file format and accepted CSV variants, also refer to [Create a bulk device credentials request](https://{{< domain-c8y >}}/api/{{< c8y-current-version >}}/#operation/postBulkNewDeviceRequestCollectionResource) in the {{< openapi >}}.
+For further information on the file format and accepted CSV variants, refer to [Create a bulk device credentials request](https://{{< domain-c8y >}}/api/{{< c8y-current-version >}}/#operation/postBulkNewDeviceRequestCollectionResource) in the {{< openapi >}}.

 >**Info:** In an {{< enterprise-tenant >}} you may also register devices across multiple tenants by adding a **Tenant** column to the spreadsheet and importing the CSV file from the {{< management-tenant >}}.

+### Related topics

+* See [Device integration tutorials](../../device-tutorials/tutorials-introduction) for information on the integration of specific devices